Establishing a Business in Toronto

 Under the Workplace Safety and Insurance Act, most businesses in Ontario that employ workers (including family members and sub-contractors) must register with the WSIB within 10 days of hiring their first full- or part-time worker.

 Registering with the WSIB provides workplace insurance coverage for all workers and access to experts in health and safety guidelines for your business activities.
-To register visit the Workers Safety Insurance Board.
+To register visit the Workplace Safety and Insurance Board.

 There are specific industries that do not have to register.
 These include: